ml4wifi-devs/ftmrate/README.md

 **Note:** if you want to run FTMRate in an out-of-band scenario, please follow the instructions in the `main` branch.

+**Note:** the following guide was tested on Python 3.8 and pip 21.3.1.
+If you encounter any issues, please make sure you have the correct software versions installed.

 ### FTMRate Repository

 1. Clone the repository: